Adair County High School

 Extra Credit: to receive extra credit on the first assignment (Syllabus Scavenger Hunt), please sign and return the bottom portion of the last page of this syllabus.
 Packages of printer paper, packs of batteries (AAA), and pencils can count as extra credit at the beginning of the year.
 Each is worth an extra 5 points on the first quiz; up to 10 points possible (2 items).
 Due Monday.
 Extra credit may also be given for simply having the syllabus throughout the year.

-The following is a list of apps that I recommend you download for class this year.
+The following is a list of apps or resources that I recommend you utilize for class this year.

-Remind Text Messaging Service: Students and parents will be given the opportunity to sign up for a free text messaging service for updates regarding classroom assignments, deadlines, and test dates.
+Remind Text Messaging Service (App not Required): Students and parents will be given the opportunity to sign up for a free text messaging service for updates regarding classroom assignments, deadlines, and test dates.
 To register, follow the instructions below for your particular class period.
 Remind will then message you the remaining steps you must take in order to complete your registration.
 Your number will not be visible, only the name you enter.

 Schoology: www.schoology.com is a free education site that will be used throughout the year.
 Once enrolled in the course, you will be able to access notes, homework, and tutorial videos in case you’re absent or need help with daily assignments.
 Videos will be made for each homework assignment, allowing you to check your work at home and get extra practice with the material from class.
 The free Schoology app can be downloaded for Apple devices from iTunes.
 When signing up, choose the “Student” option and enter the code for your class (without the hyphen).